Rita-Centeno/cp-05-open-AI-API-intro/README.md

 ```text
 OPENAI_API_KEY=sk-xiuFidWeFMx4NyxL6...
 ```

+> Note: Ensure that the variable in the `.env` file is named `OPENAI_API_KEY`, as demonstrated in the code above.
+This specific name aligns with the `Settings` class in the `util.py` file, which is a specialization of the `BaseSettings` from the `pydantic-settings` package.

 After this, you need to activate it and install the packages listed in requirements.txt.
 Here are the steps: